 “Some people don’t know that texturizing spray can actually act as a dry shampoo,” Kathy Benghanem, celebrity hairstylist and owner of Gemini 14 Salon, explains, adding that it doesn’t only add texture and volume, but also absorbs excess oil.
 “It’s an under-the-radar way to give your hair an extra boost on your second or third day between washes.”

-There’s a method to
+There’s a method to applying it.